ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how perfectionism ruins self-acceptance
+   - Exploring the satire of fixing things that aren't broken
    - Finding the satirical angle
    - Making it relatable and timeless